python-trio/trio/README.rst

      level. right now the runner knows the set of all tasks, but not zombies.

-   - XX is there a better way to handle instrument errors than we currently do (print to stderr and carry on)?

    - make sure to @ki_protection_enabled all our __(a)exit__
      implementations.
 Including @acontextmanager! it's not enough to protect the wrapped function.
 (Or is it?
 Or maybe we need to do